 - Serious security threats would be patched on the servers as soon as possible

 - We have an industry leading firewall to protect the servers, in particular:

 - Monitor suspicious activity (several password failures for example) and block IP addresses

 - Closed all ports except from approved IP addresses

 - No public facing control panels

-- Secure password policy, at least 8 characters of random upercase and lowercase letters, numbers and symbols, including database passwords
+- Secure password policy, at least 8 characters of random uppercase and lowercase letters, numbers and symbols, including database passwords

-- Virus and maliclious file scanner contnuously scanning the server for malicious files with immediate quarantine
+- Virus and malicious file scanner continuously scanning the server for malicious files with immediate quarantine

 - Connection to servers from our approved IP addresses is via Secure Shell Access methods only (SSH).
 We do not use insecure FTP, but secure SFTP.

 - Systems kept up to date where feasible*

 - Reputable content management systems and plugins that has in-built security protection

 - We have strict guidelines, standards and a go live checklist we follow to build websites to a high standard and to ensure security is met